 The driver has been implemented using the Driver Manager Framework.
 The driver provides a kernel function interface, an API, rather than implementing a IO system device.
 The API is not designed for multi-threadding, i.e. multiple threads operating on the driver independently.
+The driver does not contain any lock or protection for SMP environments.
 Changing the L2 cache configuration is not intended to be done extensively at runtime or independently of the rest of the system, since it usually has a big impact on the rest of the system.
 Therefore the user must take care of any impact that the different actions might have on other parts of the system (such as threads, CPUs, DMAs, ...).